Grants to support celebrations

 Community and Philanthropy Partnerships Week is a chance for grassroots community groups and their philanthropic partners to showcase and promote the great work they are already doing in the cities and regions right across Australia.
 It is also an opportunity to share knowledge and best practice, and to strengthen or develop new relationships and partnerships.

 To help community groups and their philanthropic supporters celebrate their partnerships, there are a small number of grants available of up to $10,000.
-The recipients of this year's grants have been announced.
+The 2017 grant application process is yet to open with a date to be confirmed but the current expectation is it will start around the month of April.

-Even if you didn't apply for a grant, we still would encourage you to participate during #CPPWeek.
+Even if you don't apply for a grant if even don't receive one, we still would encourage you to participate during #CPPWeek.
 The celebrations can take different forms, and last year many involved a film / documentary, a history book or ‘story so far’ and case studies highlighting the outcomes and impact of projects supported.
 These films and books are launched at celebrations held during Community and Philanthropy Partnerships Week.
-We have left the grant application guidelines up as they may help you with formulating your celebratory idea and help showcase the power of partnerships.
+We have left the 2016 grant application guidelines up as they may help you with planning your CPPW 2017 grant application and formulating your celebratory idea.

 The program is independently administered by the Foundation for Rural and Regional Renewal and is open to not-for-profit groups operating in urban or rural and regional Australia.

-You can find out the list of this year's nineteen grant recipients in the latest media release.
+You can find out the list of last year's nineteen grant recipients in the media release.